While dealing with RV antifreeze, this question often pops up in my mind, “Is RV antifreeze toxic to plants and grass?”

 This does not imply that propylene glycol is the best RV antifreeze and does not affect the grass.

-Certain scientific experiments have shown that propylene glycol vapors are toxic to soya beans and corn.
+Specific scientific experiments have shown that propylene glycol vapors are toxic to soya beans and corn.
 The vaporous gas resulted in chlorosis, which destroys the leaves’ green color and causes cellular death.

-So, propylene glycol does not instantly kill grass or plants, but affects their growth significantly and enhances their pollen sterility.
+So, propylene glycol does not instantly kill grass or plants but affects their growth significantly and enhances their pollen sterility.

 Can I Recognize the Safer Antifreeze by Color?